An application of continuous logic to fixed point theory: Closure under ultraproducts

 Note that even in the absence of total boundedness, any family of $S$-structures for a given signature $S$ automatically shares a bound on the diameters of their underlying spaces, by Definition \ref{def:gl}.

 \end{remark}

-So far we have seen how to incorporate notions of hyperbolic type, convexity, and compactness into the framework of our logic.
-It remains to express {\condEmu} and {\condDla} in geodesic logic.
+So far we have seen how to incorporate notions of hyperbolic type, convexity, and compactness into our framework.
+It remains to express {\condEmu} and {\condDla} as well.
 It is here that the importance of choosing {\condDla} over {\condCla} becomes clear; while Proposition \ref{prop:dlaisweak} justifies why we \emph{can} do so, the reason why we \emph{want} to is that {\condDla} is much simpler to formalize, because it does not contain any implications (refer to the discussion occurring after Definition \ref{def:convex} for why implications are problematic in our logic).

 \begin{definition} Let $S$ be a geodesic signature with a unary function symbol $T$, and let $\mathcal{X}$ be an $S$-structure.

 \begin{enumerate}[label=(\alph*), ref=(\alph*)]

 \item Let $\mu \geq 1$.
 We say that $\mathcal{X}$ \emph{satisfies {\condEmu}} when $\mathcal{X}$ satisfies the $S$-condition \item Let $\lambda \in (0,1)$.
 We say that $\mathcal{X}$ \emph{satisfies {\condDla}} when $\mathcal{X}$ satisfies the $S$-condition \end{enumerate}